ProboConnect/product-configurator/README.md

 ### Getting results

-When the configuration is finished you call the `window.proboConfigurator.getResults()` to get the configuration and excerpt of the product.
+When the configuration is finished you call the `window.proboConfigurator.getResult()` to get the configuration and excerpt of the product.

 Simple example output: